How Much Does It Cost To Create A Website (Australian Pricing Guide 2022)

-How much does a small business website cost?
+How much does a contractor business website cost in Australia?
 It’s a good question, but it’s also the wrong question.
 Like most products, there’s a significant range of solutions available, from the very cheap to the hugely expensive.
 Depending on your situation either one of these might be the right solution, or, (more likely) the right solution will be somewhere in the middle.

 So, what’s the right question?
 We’re glad you asked.

-Your small business website is a lot more than just an expense on your accounts; it’s a solution to a problem.
-The mistake most businesses make is to assume that that problem is “I don’t have a website and I need one” or “I have a website, but it’s not very good.”
+Your home improvement business website is a lot more than just an expense on your accounts; it’s a solution to a problem.
+The mistake most tradies make is to assume that that problem is “I don’t have a website and I need one” or “I have a website, but it’s not very good.”

 That’s not your problem.